Soya Chunk curry | Instant Pot Soya gravy

 Poppy seed – 1/8 tsp

-• Turn on instant pot in sauté mode and add oil.
-Once when the oil is hot add fennel seed and poppy seed and let it crackle
+• Turn on the instant pot in sauté mode and add oil.
+Once the oil is hot, add fennel seed and poppy seed and let it crackle

-• Add onion, garlic and sauté for a minute
+• Add onion and garlic and sauté for a minute

-• Add tomato, little salt and 1 tbsp of water; cook for 2 minutes stirring once in a while
+• Add tomato, a little salt, and 1 tbsp of water; cook for 2 minutes, stirring once in a while

 • Add coconut and almond flakes and let it cool

-• In a bowl add soya chunks and pour hot water.
+• In a bowl, add soya chunks and pour hot water.
 Let it soak for 5 minutes.
-In a colander strain the soya and run the tap water on soy.
-Squeeze the soya well with hands for 2-3 times
+In a colander, strain the soya and run the tap water on the soya.
+Squeeze the soya well with your hands 2-3 times

-• In the IP vessel add 1/2 tsp of oil, ground mixture, 1/2 cup of mixie water (add 1/2 cup of water to the mixie jar and shake well) , 3/4 cup of water, required salt, soya chunks and mix well and put the lid
+• In the IP vessel, add 1/2 tsp of oil, ground mixture, 1/2 cup of mixie water (add 1/2 cup of water to the mixie jar and shake well), 3/4 cup of water, required salt, soya chunks, mix well, and put the lid

 Pls.
-Follow TMF socail media for recipes upates,
+Follow TMF social media for recipe updates.

 Your email address will not be published.
 Required fields are marked *